August 26 – September 26, 2019

 Non-academic credit Professional Development (Credit card zip code must match card owner’s billing zip code.).

-This module covers the common breeding methods used to improve self-pollinated crops and the theoretical basis for self-pollinated crops.
-Individuals learn the standard breeding methods and theories associated with self-pollinated and inbred cross-pollinated crops, specifically, pedigree, bulk, single-seed descent, and backcross breeding methods.
+This module discusses common breeding methods used to improve self-pollinated crops.
+Learners are presented with the standard breeding methods associated with self-pollinated and inbred cross-pollinated crops, specifically, pedigree, bulk, single-seed descent, and backcross breeding methods.
+The module will briefly discuss management of the resulting lines, varieties or populations as well as the benefit of working in interdisciplinary teams.

 Distance learners have the option of participating in live lectures presented twice weekly or viewing the taped lectures online.
-The in-person section, which will be available “live” via the Internet for distance learners will meet on Tuesdays and Thursdays from 4:00-5:20 p.m. in 272 Plant Sciences Hall on UNL’s East Campus.
+The in-person section, which will be available “live” via the Internet for distance learners will meet on Tuesdays and Thursdays afternoons in 272 Plant Sciences Hall on UNL’s East Campus.

 High-speed Internet access with an updated browser, email, and ability to view videos.